Maintenance KPIs and maintenance metrics

 Inventory metrics

-Maintenance KPIs vs. maintenance metrics: What’s the difference?
+Maintenance KPIs vs. maintenance metrics

 Maintenance KPIs and maintenance metrics are often used interchangeably.
 However, there’s a difference between the two.